-- Enrollment in subsidized programs such as Medicaid and Child Health Plan Plus (CHP+).
+- Medicaid and Child Health Plan Plus (CHP+)

 Through our charity care program, Kaiser Permanente is committed to:

-- providing free or extremely low-cost care to low-income people for medically necessary services provided at our facilities and through our providers, and
+- providing free or low-cost care to low-income people for medically necessary services provided at our medical offices and through our network providers

-- not taking legal action for nonpayment of medical bills against any person who is unemployed and without other significant income.
+- circumventing legal action for nonpayment of medical bills against any person who is unemployed and without other significant income

 Charitable Coverage ― Government Programs